Berkanktk/CyberSecurity/README.md

 Expand shortened links with this [tool](https://www.expandurl.net).

+# Forensics
+Is simply 'the art of uncovering'

+Digital forensics is a branch of forensic science that focuses on identifying, acquiring, processing, analysing, and reporting on data stored electronically.

 # Cryptology
 Cryptography in Cryptology is used to protect confidentiality, ensure integrity, ensure authenticity.